-The financial crisis channel was, in my opinion, the most impactful, but it had diminishing rates of return.
+The financial crisis channel is, in my opinion, the most impactful monetary policy tool, but it had diminishing rates of return.
 That is, QE1 was important in that it helped put a floor under the markets at a time when there was a great deal of uncertainty.
 This bolstered asset prices, improved balance sheets and helped the economy stabilize.
 On the other hand, the impact of this declined as confidence was restored.
 Monetary policy works wonders in a crisis because the Central Bank is little more than a publicly supported clearinghouse that can help to substantially stabilize a banking system that is at risk of causing a broader crisis outside of the banking system.

 The most popular view about QE is that it is just a way to manipulate asset prices via the asset price channel.
 While QE has clearly had an enormous psychological impact on the economy’s participants it’s almost impossible to quantify this impact.
 But we know that QE isn’t the only reason for rising asset prices.
 After all, with corporate profits near all-time highs it’s totally reasonable to assume that stocks have had a very solid fundamental underpinning over the last 5 years.
 You can see my more thorough explanation here.

 The expectations channel is the most widely touted in academic circles, but again, there’s no evidence that this has a substantial impact on the economy.
 After all, the most popular view following QE1 was that high inflation and hyperinflation would ensue as a result of all that “money printing”, but we never saw a sustained pick-up in inflation.
 We saw a brief blip in commodity prices and reports of farmers hoarding commodities waiting for the inflation to come, but didn’t last and the high inflation view has been soundly debunked by now.
 QE clearly doesn’t create high inflation and many academics are now wondering if the program isn’t actually deflationary.